“...August Hotel's music features a depth typically unheard in the soundscape of peers.”

 Charms both upholds and diversifies beyond the feel established on “12AM,” as evidenced by the driving groove of its follow-up and EP opener “Michigan Again.”
 Self-produced and meticulously crafted, Charms draws on the influences and experiences of all five members to serve as a testament to August Hotel’s deep passion for the music they create and perform.
 Ultimately, it is a story of youth and what it means to be faced with the uncertainties of love and life.
 As much as the record forces you to pause in contemplation for a moment, there exists an inherent urgency to move—and move fast.

-Live, August Hotel has shared stages with the likes of Urban Cone, Nightly, Vesperteen, The Kickback, and Knox Hamilton, as well as headlined clubs around Chicago and the Midwest.
+Live, August Hotel has shared stages with the likes of The Academic, Urban Cone, Nightly, Vesperteen, The Kickback, and Knox Hamilton, as well as headlined clubs around Chicago and the Midwest.

 This band and this EP have been a long time coming, but make no mistake that this is only just the beginning for this dynamic group.
 In the words of Vox Magazine, August Hotel is “a band on the cusp of a breakthrough journey.”